nshalabi/Coding-Ghidra/README.md

 ## Objective

-The headless mode, combined with Ghidra plugins, are powerful automation tools, the GhidraLibrary inherits all those features and allows for it to be easily embedded in your own, standalone applications or integration layer with other applications/solutions.
+The headless mode combined with Ghidra plugins, are powerful automation tools, the GhidraLibrary inherits all those features and allows for it to be easily embedded in your own, standalone applications or integration layer with other applications/solutions.

 ## Roadmap